 16 Jan Is Your Bedroom Skin Safe?

 When you have sensitive skin or skin conditions such as eczema, it’s important to keep on top of potential allergens and irritants.
-You may have your skincare routine well defined and under control, and be careful about the detergents and washing products that you use, but what about your bedroom?
+You may have your skincare routine well defined and under control, and are careful about the detergents and washing products that you use, but what about your bedroom?

 Where possible, use breathable allergen-proof barrier covers on your mattress, duvet and pillows.
 Wash them regularly with skin-friendly washing products.

 It’s worth keeping in mind that synthetic or foam pillows are less popular with dust mites and can also be washed at a hotter temperature.

 Also remember, if your little ones take their soft toys into their beds at night for a cuddle, these too need to be hot washed regularly.

 Stepping out of bed onto warm, snugly carpet underfoot may seem like a great idea, but not when you’ve got sensitive skin.
 As well as the fact that some flooring might irritate sensitive skin on your feet, sadly it’s a well-known fact that those dust mites love carpet too.
 Consider changing your flooring to a wooden or laminate one that is easier to keep clean and which dust mites can’t burrow into to make their home, thus reducing the risk of allergic skin reactions.